PriyankaA1807/E2-backend/README.md

 E2 Logistics Workflow
 ```

-The backend exposes REST APIs that can be consumed by web applications, mobile applications, dashboards, or other backend services.
+The backend exposes REST APIs that can be consumed by web applications, mobile applications, dashboards, and other backend services.

 ---